robinbryce/quorum-gcp-preemptible/blog-series/article.md

 ## Deploy the project

 There is quite a bit of devops to get through to arive at something that could form the basis of a production deploy.
-At the end of this we will be able call, in a controled way, specific contract functions on our ledger, over the public internet.
-Access will be through a standard looking rest api serverd over tls.
-Lets Encrypt will be used for certificates and Envoy will be acting as a 'cheap' load balancer and protecting our workloads from excessive demands.
+At the end of this we will have access to contract functions through a rest api.
+Hosted on a dns name of our choosing with tls certs from [Let's Encrypt](https://letsencrypt.org/).
+Envoy will be acting as a 'cheap' load balancer and protecting our workloads from excessive demands.

 To get there we need to complete the following